goschtl/zope/zope3book/trunk/source/getting-started.rst

 The Zope community has always recommended using a custom built Python for development and deployment.
 Both Python 2.4 and 2.5 should work for Zope 3.4 KGS packages.
-As of now, the author reccomend using Python 2.5 for any new project.
+As of now, the author recommend using Python 2.5 for any new project.